 - Please note that it is imperative to discuss the changing or adding of any medications during your rat’s treatment with your veterinarian to prevent future resistance of microbes to the drugs prescribed.

-- If mixing capsules in water, stability ranges from 12 to 48 hours.
-It is advisable to mix fresh daily, although new 2002 literature indicates that it remains stable for 14 days if refrigerated.
+- If mixing tablets or capsules in water, stability ranges from 12 to 48 hours.
+It is advisable to mix fresh daily.
+While some 2002 literature indicates that it may remain stable for up to 14 days if refrigerated, other studies show that the stability of doxycycline concentration compounded from commercial tablets or capsules in water can not be assured after 7 days.10

 - Powder if stored in tightly closed container is stable for up to one year.